 - The show is actually in a separate building than where you actually present your reserved tickets.

 - Robot restaurant management is very strict.
-No late comers and refunds will not be provided.
+Absolutely NO latecomers and refunds will not be provided.

 So yeah, don’t be late.

 Once the time comes to start the show, you’ll be escorted to the main theater.
 There is food available in the main theater (you can buy it along with your ticket).
 I would suggest eating before the show, as the menu is very limited.

 On the night we went, they were serving sushi in a bento box, but I’m not sure if they rotate the menu with other foods.
 Inside there is popcorn for 300 JPY, along with beer, and other alcoholic and non-alcoholic beverages starting at 500 JPY.
 But these can only be purchased during intermissions.

 NOTE: Empty your bladder.
 You can’t use the bathroom during an act.
 And if you’re in the bathroom once an act starts, you can’t return to your seat.